remmmi/WooCommerce-Cart-REST-API/readme.txt

 📢 Only bug and security updates will be provided here on WordPress dot ORG.
 Any new major updates starting with v5.0 will be provided [directly from us](https://cocartapi.com?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink).

+= v4.5.0 - 31st May, 2025 =

+This release will most likely be the last update released on the WordPress plugin directory with anything NEW added.

+### What's New?

+* REST API: Products can now be filtered to return only products by brand names.

+### Bug Fix

+* REST API: Added missing option for allowing to order products by random.
+[Solves issue #516](https://github.com/co-cart/co-cart/issues/516)

+### Plugin Details

+* Plugin: Updated links for documentation.
+* WordPress Dashboard: Updated link for upgrade page.
+* WordPress Dashboard: Plugin action links are added after now, not before.

+### Compatibility

+* Tested with WooCommerce v9.9

 = v4.4.0 - 16th May, 2025 =

 This release focuses on supporting such tools like ManageWP, MainWP, Blogvault etc.